-God gave an interesting prophecy regarding Joseph (whose two sons, Ephraim and Manasseh, were adopted into Israel).
-He stated, "Joseph has the strength of a bull, the horns of a wild ox.
+God gave an interesting prophecy regarding Joseph (whose two sons, Ephraim and Manasseh, were adopted into Israel) when He stated, "Joseph has the strength of a bull, the horns of a wild ox.
 His horns are Manasseh’s thousands and Ephraim’s ten thousands.
 With them he gores the nations and pushes them to the ends of the earth" (Deuteronomy 33:17).

 God states, through Isaiah, "Shake yourself from the dust; rise up!
 Sit, Jerusalem!
-Free yourself from your neckbands, O captive daughter of Zion, For thus says the LORD, "You were sold for nothing; and you shall be redeemed without money.""
-(Isaiah 52).
+Free yourself from your neckbands, O captive daughter of Zion, For thus says the LORD, 'You were sold for nothing; and you shall be redeemed without money'" (Isaiah 52:2 - 3).

-God also offers a prophecy that whoever attacks Israel will fall and that NO weapon will harm her.
-He also makes the incredible promise that HE will defend her and give her victory (Isaiah 54:15 - 17).
+God also offers a prophecy that whoever attacks Israel will fall and that no weapon will harm her.
+He also makes the incredible promise that He will defend her and give her victory (Isaiah 54:15 - 17).

-Jesus' answer was that it was not for them to know the exact time this will occur but that they need concern themselves with receiving God's power in just a few days.
+Jesus' answer was that it was not for them to know the exact time when the power of Israel would be restored, instead they were to concern themselves with receiving God's power in just a few days.
 Later, on Pentecost in 30 A.D., right after Jesus' disciples received the outpouring of God's holy spirit, the apostle Peter said, "God had made a vow that he would make one of David’s descendants a king, just as David was " (Acts 2:30).

 Yes, Christ will come back and rule the earth through the throne of his physical ancestor, King David of Israel.
 It was toward this hope that the angel Gabriel told Mary the prophecy that she would give birth to a King whose Kingdom would never end (Luke 1:32 - 33)!